vlfeat/matconvnet/doc/site/docs/about.md

     * Compiles and works correctly with cuDNN v4.
 However, not all v4 features are used yet.

+    * Adds an option to specify the maximum workspace size in the convolution routines using cuDNN.

     **Changes affecting backward compatibility**

     * This version changes slightly how SimpleNN networks should be